Piglet by Lottie Hazell

 As its cover, featuring a towering stack of sugared doughnuts, suggests, this novel is brimming with rich narratives of food, ingredients, and cooking lingo that will make any chef or home cook's heart go wild.
-But in Hazell’s world, meals are much more than sustenance—they’re narrative tools, symbolic markers, and emotional triggers that drive her protagonist’s search for meaning and identity.
+But in Hazell’s world, meals are much more narrative tools, symbolic markers, and emotional triggers that drive her protagonist’s search for meaning and identity than sustenance.

 The novel stems from Hazell’s PhD research on the role of food in 21st-century fiction.
 In Piglet, cooking, junk food, and even a show-stopping pyramid of profiteroles become metaphors for identity, class, and unfulfilled desires.
 At its core, the novel follows its titular character, a cookbook editor whose life teeters between control and chaos as her wedding approaches, forcing her to reconcile the fractured versions of herself she’s spent years curating.